All Episodes

 And Katrina and the Saints and New Orleans are a Democrat cause.

-But more than that, identifying with suffering and misery, starvation, thirstation, death.
+But more than that, identifying with suffering and misery, starvation, thirstation, death, that's what the Democratic Party is all about.

-A true liberal Democrat here, understanding Liberal Democrat, even though he's from Illinois would pick the Saints while saying great things about the Bears, while hoping it's their turn next time.
+A true liberal Democrat here, understanding liberal Democrat, even though he's from Illinois, would pick the Saints while saying great things about the Bears, while hoping it's their turn next time.

-say it's really hard to pick a team here, but he understands how the country can come together with the Saints winning the Super Bowl and pulling New Orleans out of the muck and showing what can happen when people hang together and work together and put aside their differences.
+Say it's really hard to pick a team here, but he understands how the country can come together with the Saints winning the Super Bowl and pulling New Orleans out of the muck and showing what can happen when people hang together and work together and put aside their differences.

-They can come together and win the Super Bowl.
+They can come together and win the Super Bowl out of the ruins of Hurricane Katrina.

 Here is Paula in Durham, North Carolina.

-Welcome, Paula, nice to have you with us.
+Nice to have you with us.

 Hi.